ntBre/pbqff/README.md

 }
 ```

+# Disclaimer

+I still need to pick a license for this project, but for now here's an important
+disclaimer from the MIT License:

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS
+FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR
+COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER
+IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN
+CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+I am happy to look at issues and want to fix them, but my responses may be
+delayed.

 # TODOs
 - [ ] factor out commonality in first part of `CoordType::run`
 - [ ] use or delete `Fitted` trait